Frequently Asked Questions about Breast Implants

 “There is no evidence that silicone implants are responsible for any major diseases of the whole body.
 Women are exposed to silicone constantly in their daily lives.”
 Special studies have been done and have determined that much higher levels of silicone have been found in cows’ milk and commercially available infant formula than are found in the breast milk of women with implants.

 There is no association between implants and breast cancer.
 Nor has there been any association with breast implants and autoimmune diseases such as SLE, rheumatoid arthritis and scleroderma.
+There is a rare association between textured implants and a type of Lymphoma.
+Textured implants are not used at Parkside Cosmetic Surgery.

 Implants are not lifetime devices; therefore it is likely that they may need to be replaced sometime in your life.
 The time period varies from woman to woman.
 Some women need replacement surgery in only a few years while others may go 10-12 years.
 There are several different reasons why a woman might need replacement surgery.
 Sometimes it is a matter of choice, such as a size change, and sometimes removal and replacement is necessary because of a complication, such as excessive firmness around the implant.